mlrun/mlrun/docs/tutorial/index.md

 ## Running the demos in Open Source MLRun

 These demos have no limitations when running in the Open Source MLRun:
-- Mask detection: Note that the **Mask Detection Demo - Automatic Pipeline** requires deployment of kubeflow pipeline to build the automated pipeline.
+- mask-detection: Note that the **Mask Detection Demo - Automatic Pipeline** requires deployment of kubeflow pipeline to build the automated pipeline.
-- News-article
+- news-article-nlp

 By default, these demos work with the online feature store, which is currently not part of the Open Source MLRun default deployment:
-- Fraud prevention
+- fraud-prevention-feature-store
-- Network operation
+- network-operations
-- Azureml_demo
+- azureml_demo